meltingscales/2019-team-07f/server/README.md

    A command like

-        ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
+        ALTER USER 'root'@'localhost' IDENTIFIED BY 'password';

-   Would work.
+   Could also work.

   Then, there will be setup scripts under `/server/src/main/resources/*.sql`.
   Run `setup.sql`. <!-- TODO Remove this manual step.
 I (-H) tried. -->